By Denis Korn

 - Significant indication of, or actual occurrence of, a major physical event or multiple events

-- Prolonged drought leading to possible food shortages
+- Prolonged drought leading to possible food shortages and drastic measures

 - Potential loss of job, income or bank accounts due to government or corporate actions